Open main menu Close main menu

 If you have already completed the New Zealand Certificate in Animal Technology (Veterinary Nursing Assistant), you automatically meet the entry requirements for the second year of the Bachelor of Veterinary Nursing (dependent on placement numbers).

-Third Year: You’ll take your registration one step further by extending your research and critical thinking.
+Third Year: You’ll take your learning one step further by extending your research and critical thinking.
 You can also choose to work on a real-life research project for a veterinary nursing organisation in Aotearoa New Zealand or overseas.

 Highlights